tabreturn/tabreturn.github.io/_posts/2019-01-25-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   </figcaption>
 </figure>

-Everything drawn before the `filter` is manipulated by the effect.
+Note that everything drawn before the `filter` is manipulated by the effect.
 However, anything added after it is unaffected.
+For example:

 {% highlight py %}
 ...